Io (mythology): Io and Zeus

 Io was a priestess of the goddess Hera in Argos, whose cult her father Inachus was supposed to have introduced to Argos.
 Zeus noticed Io, a mortal woman, and lusted after her.
-In the version of the myth told in Prometheus Bound she initially rejected Zeus' advances, until her father threw her out of his house on the advice of oracles.
-In Ovid's Metamorphoses, Zeus pursues a fleeing Io through the Lycrean country, throwing a mantle of darkness over the earth, and then raped her.
+In the version of the myth told in Prometheus Bound she initially rejected Zeus's advances, until her father threw her out of his house on the advice of oracles.
+In Ovid's Metamorphoses, Zeus pursues a fleeing Io through the Lycrean country, throwing a mantle of darkness over the earth, and then rapes her.
 According to some stories, Zeus then turned Io into a heifer in order to hide her from his wife; others maintain that Hera herself transformed Io.

 In the version of the story in which Zeus transformed Io, the deception failed, and Hera begged Zeus to give her the heifer as a present, which, having no reason to refuse, he did.
-Pitying the unfortunate girl, Gaia, the goddess of the earth, created the violet (ἴον), so the cow could eat, thus growing "from her from whom it has its name", based on incorrect folk etymology.
+Pitying the unfortunate girl, Gaia, the goddess of the earth, created the violet (ἴον), so the cow could eat, thus growing "from her from whom it has its name".
 The various colours of the violet (red, purple, white) changed on account of Io's life, red for the blushing maiden, purple for the cow, white for the stars.
 Hera then sent Argus Panoptes, a giant who had 100 eyes, to watch Io and prevent Zeus from visiting her, and so Zeus sent Hermes to distract and eventually slay Argus.
 According to Ovid, he did so by first lulling him to sleep by playing the panpipes and telling stories.
 Zeus freed Io, still in the form of a heifer.
-In some myths, Hera uses Argus' eyes to decorate her peacock's feathers to thank the giant for his help.
+In some myths, Hera uses Argus's eyes to decorate her peacock's feathers to thank the giant for his help.